yosupCheon/yosupCheon.github.io/README.md

 - Updated overall design
 - Added Menu bar on the top
 - Need to Fix:
-    - empty space on the right side (update-Mar20: not yet)
+    - empty space on the right side (update-Mar20: completed)
     - adding resume pdf file (update-Mar20: completed)
     - deploy does not work sometime and work sometimes (update-Mar20: works if deploy with interval of 15 minutes)
 - Need to Do: